dmerejkowsky/blog/content/post/0083-tips-from-a-build-farmer-part-1-ci-scripts-are-scary.md

 Let's keep our simplistic example and study a few bugs you may encounter.

+TODO: find out the exact title from the Harry Potter franchise: fantastic beasts and where to find them?

-# CI builds and where to find them
+# CI bugs and where to find them

 ## The fatal typo